socketio/socket.io-client-cpp/Tutorial.md

 ```

 ###Import SioClient and config compile options.
-You can copy the SioClient into the QT project as a subfolder `sioclient`.
+Let's copy the SioClient into the QT project as a subfolder `sioclient`.

 Edit `SioChatDemo.pro` to config paths and compile options, simply add: